ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 - [join_on_disk_max_files_to_merge](../../../operations/settings/settings.md#join_on_disk_max_files_to_merge)
 - [any_join_distinct_right_table_keys](../../../operations/settings/settings.md#any_join_distinct_right_table_keys)

-## Conditions in ON Section {conditions-in-on-section}
+## ON Section Conditions {on-section-conditions}

-In addition to join keys an `ON` section can contain conditions concatenated by `AND` and `OR`.
-Any condition can be applied either to the left or to the right table of a query.
-Rows are joined if the whole complex condition is met including matching join keys.
+An `ON` section can contain several conditions combined using the `AND` operator.
+Conditions specifying join keys must refer both left and right tables and must use the equality operator.
+Other conditions may use other logical operators but they must refer either left or right table of a query.
-If the condition is not met, still rows may be included in the result depending on the `JOIN` type.
-If the same conditions are placed in a `WHERE` section and they are not met, then rows are always filtered out from the result.
+Rows are joined if the whole complex condition is met.
+If the conditions are not met, still rows may be included in the result depending on the `JOIN` type.
+Note that if the same conditions are placed in a `WHERE` section and they are not met, then rows are always filtered out from the result.

+!!! note "Note"
+    Combining conditions using the `OR` operator inside an `ON` section is not supported yet.

 **Example**